intelowlproject/IntelOwl/docs/source/Contribute.md

 #### Python class

-The visualizers python code could be not immediate, so a small digression on _how_ it works is necessary.
+The visualizers' python code could be not immediate, so a small digression on _how_ it works is necessary.
 Visualizers have as goal to create a data structure inside the `Report` that the frontend is able to parse and correctly _visualize_ on the page.
 To do so, some utility classes have been made: